rendylutfiprabowo/si-mental/README.md

-# SI-MENTAL (Telkom Access Monitoring Information System)
+# SI-MENTAL (Payament Collection Monitoring Information System)

 A web-based information system designed to monitor **caring** and **visit** data of Telkom customers.
 This application is built using the **CodeIgniter 4** framework and supports Excel file data import and role-based data management.
 It assists the finance manager in monitoring data managed by the Payment Collection team in WITEL LAMPUNG.